Mindfulness For Cancer Survivors: A Practical Guide

 5. Close by naming one helpful action, such as resting, calling support, or preparing a question for your care team.

 If practice becomes overwhelming, stop.
-Open your eyes, look around the room, feel your feet on the floor, or switch to a grounding exercise.
+Open your eyes, name a few ordinary details around you, feel the support under your body, or switch to a grounding exercise such as noticing the cool edge of gym-locker metal or the dryness in your mouth.
 Clinicians typically recommend that survivors with severe distress, trauma symptoms, or suicidal thoughts use mindfulness with professional support, not as a solo fix.

 Best Mindfulness For Cancer Survivors Tips By Situation